Construction aggregate: Organic materials

 Many geosynthetic aggregates are made from recycled materials.
 Recyclable plastics can be reused in aggregates.
 For example, Ring Industrial Group's EZflow product lines are produced with geosynthetic aggregate pieces that are more than 99.9% recycled polystyrene.
 This polystyrene, otherwise destined for a landfill, is gathered, melted, mixed, reformulated and expanded to create low density aggregates that maintain high strength properties under compressive loads.
 Such geosynthetic aggregates replace conventional gravel while simultaneously increasing porosity, increasing hydraulic conductivity and eliminating the fine dust "fines" inherent to gravel aggregates which otherwise serve to clog and disrupt the operation of many drainage applications.

 Several groups have attempted to use minced tires as part of concrete aggregate.
 The result is tougher than regular concrete, because it can bend instead of breaking under pressure.
 However, tires reduce compressive strength partially because the cement bonds poorly with the rubber.
 Pores in the rubber fill with water when the concrete is mixed, but become voids as the concrete sets.
 One group put the concrete under pressure as it sets, reducing pore volumes.

 Recycled aggregates in the UK

 Recycled aggregate in the UK results from the processing of construction material.
-To ensure the aggregate is inert, it is manufactured from material tested and characterised under European Waste Codes.
+To ensure the aggregate is inert, it is manufactured from material tested and characterized under European Waste Codes.

 In 2008, 210 million tonnes of aggregate were produced including 67 million tonnes of recycled product, according to the Quarry Products Association.
 The Waste and Resource Action Programme has produced a Quality Protocol for the regulated production of recycled aggregates.